 ENGH 619: Special Topics: Poetic Sequence & Collage

-ENGH 660: Special Topics American Literature: topics in modern & contemporary poetry
+ENGH 660: Special Topics American Literature: various topics

 ENGH 685: Special Topics, Schools & Movements: War Poetry